-Our non-employee directors receive an annual retainer of \$165,000.
+Effective as of the third quarter of 2021, our non-employee directors receive an annual retainer of \$225,000, consisting of \$80,000 cash and a \$145,000 grant of restricted stock.
 Each chairperson of a committee of the Board of Directors other than the Audit Committee receives an additional annual retainer of \$10,000.
-The Audit Committee chairperson receives an additional annual retainer of \$10,000 is paid in the form of an annual grant of restricted stock based on the then-current per share transaction price of our Class I shares ("Class I") at the time of grant and the remaining amount is paid in cash.
+The Audit Committee chairperson receives an additional annual retainer of \$15,000.
+On an annual basis, \$145,000 is paid in the form of an annual grant of restricted stock based on the then-current per share transaction price of our Class I shares ("Class I") at the time of grant and the remaining amount is paid in cash.
 Restricted stock grants will generally vest one year from the date of grant.